datacommonsorg/api-python/api-R/README.md

+## Pre-release R API Client
+This is a beta library.
+Support is scheduled to stop on Sept 30.
+The official release is coming soon.

-### To use this R API CLient to access Data Commons REST API
+### To use this R API Client to access Data Commons REST API

 In the R console, run: